tchungg/MGTC28-Group-Project/README.md

 NEED NOTEBOOK WITH ANALYSIS

-**Need State 3 Further Analyses**
+                          Need State 3 Further Analyses

-Based on the Total Sales and Trade Spend anaysis, our group decided to further investigate Need State 3 for the folowing reasons:
+Based on the Total Sales and Trade Spend anaysis, our group decided to further investigate **Need State 3** for the folowing reasons:

 - Need state 3 has the lowest total sales

 - Need state 3 has the lowest return on trade spend at 33.92%

 - Need state 3 has the largest decrease in sales from 2022 - 2023 at a decline of $2.7M

+To further analyze this need state, we have calculated the inventory turnover rate, sales channel optimization & investigated the trade spend to gather insights.

 **Inventory Turnover Rate**